$Z_{2}$ Topological Order and Topological Protection of Majorana Fermion Qubits: Introduction

-In this paper, we will consider a Kitaev chain Hamiltonian\cite{Kitaev} which, though simple and quadratic, has a topological phase in which there are Majorana modes at the edges of the chain.
+In \cite{Kitaev}, Kitaev introduced a quadratic Hamiltonian for fermions in one dimension, which has a topological phase in which there are Majorana modes at the edges of the chain.
 Kitaev employed a Majorana fermion representation to diagonalize the Hamiltonian and showed that there are Majorana edge modes.
 The Kitaev model is not an entirely new model.
 It can be obtained from the transverse field Ising model(TFIM) using a Jordan-Wigner transformation.
-So what Kitaev did is that he took fermions as degrees of freedom instead of spins.
+So what Kitaev did is to take fermions as degrees of freedom instead of spins.
 This novel point of view opened up the way to understand topological order in a well-known system.
 TFIM exhibits only Landau order, and the ordered phase arises due to the symmetry breaking of the model.
-The immediate question which comes to mind is how is Landau order in TFIM related to the topological order, or how does topological order arise in the Kitaev Chain when one maps to a fermionic representation.
-The relation between these two models has been studies in a recent work\cite{Greiter}.
+The immediate question that comes to mind is how is Landau order in TFIM related to the topological order, or how does topological order arise in the Kitaev Chain when one maps to a fermionic representation.
+The relation between these two models has been studied in a recent work\cite{Greiter}.
 There it is concluded that spectral properties of the two models are same, which we will find below is not correct.
-Using dualities and bond-algebra approach and holographic symmetries, there is already an understanding of how topological order in Kitaev chain model is related to Landau order in corresponding spin model\cite{Ortiz}.
+Using dualities and a bond-algebra approach and holographic symmetries, there is already an understanding of how topological order in the Kitaev chain model is related to Landau order in the corresponding spin model \cite{Ortiz}.
 Under the duality transformation, local variables of spin models get transformed to non-local observables which are important for topological order in the fermionic model.
-They have also shown the Hamiltonians which exhibit topological order have holographic symmetries.
-In an another work \cite{Fendley} Fendley has come up with an algebraic approach for topological order in a Majorana chain and more generally for a parafermion chain.
-In Fendley's paper, fermionic mode operator is defined and it is shown that in the topological ordered phase, there are these fermionic mode operators which for the Kitaev chain model are Majoarana mode operators.
-In line with Fendley, we will also find that in the topologically ordered case, there are emergent symmetry operators which are actually Majorana mode operators.
+The work \cite{Ortiz} also shows that Hamiltonians that exhibit topological order have holographic symmetries.
+In an another work \cite{Fendley} Fendley has found an algebraic approach for topological order in a Majorana chain, and more generally for a parafermion chain.
+In Fendley's paper, a fermionic mode operator is defined and it is shown that in the topological ordered phase, there are these fermionic mode operators that for the Kitaev chain model are the Majoarana mode operators.
+As with Fendley, we shall also find that in the topologically ordered case, there are emergent symmetry operators that are actually Majorana mode operators.